MinaMoharebNaguib-code/MealMonkeyApp/README.md

 # Introduction

-MealMonkey is an application developed by Swift, it is the easiest way for a customer to order an order without having to speak on the phone.
+MealMonkey is an application developed by Swift, It is the easiest way for a customer to order an order without having to speak on the phone.

 # Languages/Platforms/Tools
 * Swift